oofnikj/nuttssh/README.md

 for other kinds of connections.
 Fortunately, ssh allows other ways to set up these circuit connections as well.

-Note that this makes two SSH connections, one to the Nuttsh server and one to the listening client.
+Note that this makes two SSH connections, one to the Nuttssh server and one to the listening client.
 This also means that authentication must happen twice.